cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 FROST achieves its efficiency improvements in part by allowing the signing protocol to abort in the presence of a misbehaving participant (who can be identified and excluded from future signing operations).

+Here, we specify the variant of FROST that requires a trusted dealer to perform key generation.
+We do not specify FROST where key generation is performed via a Distributed Key Generation (DKG) where all participants are equally trusted.

 # Change Log